keras-team/keras-io/examples/vision/md/probing_vits.md

 <div class="k-default-codeblock">
 ```
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
+WARNING:matplotlib.image:Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).

 ```
 </div>